Costa Brava Lebanon

 Director Mounia Akl

-Producer Myriam Sassine & Georges Schoucair
+Producer Myriam Sassine, Georges Schoucair

 Production Company Abbout Productions